FRC830/cpp-practice/58_func_templates/readme.md

 This function is called a function template.
 Essentially, we're using a generic type of data called `number` as a template and it allows us to pass in multiple types of variables in the function.

-For your problem, create a funciton that will return the square (x ^ 2) of any numerical type.
+For your problem, create a funciton that will return the square (`x * x`) of any numerical type.
 Create a `template` type to be passed in to the function.
 Use your function in `main()` and `cout` the result for two different datatypes.

 As for all lessons, if you're having trouble: